 And what does a product or service do?

 They solve problems.

-That’s why it’s crucial for landing pages to clearly address the customer’s paint points.
+That’s why it’s crucial for landing pages to clearly address the customer’s pain points.

 Depending on your exactly real estate niche, problems may include:

 - Not knowing how to buy a home.